Garvys/MeanMax-CodinGame-Contest/README.md

 Thanks a lot to the game creators : Magus, pb4, reCurse and Agade!
 This contest has been a lot fun!

-Also, congratulations to every participant who took part in the contest and more specifically to the top players.I have never seen a game where the level of the AI improved that fast in the last days!
+Also, congratulations to every participant who took part in the contest and more specifically to the top players.
+I have never seen a game where the level of the AI improved that fast in the last days!
 It was impressive!

 ## Search Algorithm